bianconif/iccad_2024/README.md

     - [Absolute resampling](lifex_scripts/Script_ImSURE_Absolute.tex)
     - [Relative resampling](lifex_scripts/Script_ImSURE_Relative.tex)

-To execute the scripts set the `*IMAGE` path to the folder containing the DICOM files and the `*RoiVolume` path to the folder containing the ROIs.
+To execute the above scripts with [LIFEx](https://www.lifexsoft.org/) set the `*IMAGE` path to the folder containing the DICOM files downloaded from Isotropic Phantom/DICOM/IMAGE and the `*RoiVolume` path to the folder containing the ROIs.

 ### Results
 - LIFEx output files (settings + computed features)